Paddy Pimblett

-Patrick Mark Pimblett (born 3 January 1995) is an English professional mixed martial artist.
+Patrick Mark Pimblett (born 3 January 1995) is a British professional mixed martial artist.
 A professional since 2012, Pimblett is a former Cage Warriors Featherweight Champion.
 He currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC).
-As of 18 November 2025, he is #5 in the UFC lightweight rankings.
+As of 11 July 2026, he is #5 in the Meta UFC lightweight rankings.

 Early life

 Paddy Pimblett was born on 3 January 1995 and grew up in Huyton, Merseyside.
-He attended St Margaret Mary's Primary school and Cardinal Heenan Catholic High school.
+He attended St Margaret Mary's Primary school and Cardinal Heenan Catholic High School.
 Influenced by the fight between Rich Franklin and Vitor Belfort at UFC 103, he started training in mixed martial arts at the age of 15, joining Next Generation MMA and deciding he would compete in the sport for a living shortly afterwards.

 Mixed martial arts career

 Early career

 Pimblett made his debut in 2012, aged 17, racking up a 3–0 record before signing with Cage Warriors a year later.
 In 2016, he claimed the Cage Warriors featherweight championship, beating Johnny Frachey at the Echo Arena in Liverpool, and defended it once against Julian Erosa, winning a highly controversial unanimous decision.
 In April 2017, Pimblett lost it against Nad Narimani and moved up to lightweight.
 After a win, he challenged for the Cage Warriors lightweight championship, losing by unanimous decision to Søren Bak.
 After two more wins in the organisation, Pimblett signed a contract with the Ultimate Fighting Championship.
 Pimblett had previously declined two UFC deals, getting better financial offers from Cage Warriors.